-In time, the Maccabee family (aka the Hasmoneans) became drunk with power and turned corrupt and cruel.
+In time, the Maccabee family (aka Hasmoneans) became drunk with power and turned corrupt and cruel.

-Only 65 years after the great revolt and hanukkah dedication, one of their leaders, Alexander Janneus (103-76 BC(E)), put down a revolt by Pharisees and Hasidim ("righteous ones") who challenged his corrupt regime.
-Over a six-year period, he killed 50,000 Jews.

-At one point he ordered Jewish soldiers to crucify 800 of the Pharisees.
+Only 65 years after the great revolt and rededication, one of their leaders, Alexander Janneus (103-76), put down a revolt by Pharisees who challenged his corruption.
+He ordered Jewish soldiers to crucify 800 of the Pharisees.
 While they were hanging alive on their crosses, he ordered the throats of their children and their wives cut in front of them (Josephus, Antiquities 13:14:2 [380]).

 The idealistic Maccabean revolt in 167-164 was destined to last a short time.
 A statement by the prophet Daniel may be a prophetic picture of their uprising against the Greeks.
-Daniel says their effort would bring only "a little help" (Dan 11:34).
+But Daniel says their effort would bring only "a little help" (Dan 11:34).

-A century after the Jewish revolt, the Romans swept in to become Israel's new, worse, overlords.
+A century later, the Romans swept in to become Israel's new, worse, overlords.